About us

 Mission

-Ingfield Manor School aims to provide an environment in which children and young people feel that they are valued as individual, holistic, active learners and empowered with the confidence and self-esteem to communicate, make choices and develop skills throughout their school career and beyond.
+Ingfield Manor School provides an environment where children and young people feel valued as individuals and as active learners.
+We aim to empower them with the confidence and self-esteem to communicate, make choices, and develop lifelong skills throughout their school career and beyond.

 Our Values

-– Look after one another by letting an adult know if they are worried about another pupil.
+• Care for one another by letting an adult know if they are worried about a peer.

-At Ingfield we share a common passion for the work that we do and a deep commitment to supporting our students Ingfield to be the very best they can be, whatever their individual needs and challenges.
+At Ingfield, we share a common passion for the work we do and a deep commitment to supporting our students to be the very best they can be — whatever their individual needs and challenges.

 Senior Leadership Team